catalystdao/catalyst/evm/README.md

 from brownie import convert  # Used to convert between values and bytes.
 ```

-Next, we will define an account and deploy a message router emulator.
-The emulator contains no message router logic, except emitting cross-chain packages and facilitates execution of cross-chain packages.
+Next, define the account that will be used to sign the transactions, and deploy the provided message router emulator.
+The emulator contains no message routing logic but rather it only simulates the execution of cross-chain packages.

 ```python
 acct = accounts[0]  # Define the account used for testing